awesomebytes/moveit_grasping_testing/README.md

 rosrun reem_snippets move_reem_head.py
 ```

-* You can test a dummy grasp with a virtual object executing:
+* You can test a dummy pick and place of a virtual object executing:
 ```
-rosrun moveit_grasping_testing pick_as_moveit.py
+rosrun moveit_grasping_testing pick_and_place.py
 ```
+You will be able to see REEM in Rviz planning the motions pretty fast, but in Gazebo it will stop for some seconds every time it needs to open/close the hand (This is because of this unresolved issue: https://github.com/ros-planning/moveit_ros/pull/391 moveit_ros waits by default 7s).

+Also, for something a bit more dynamic:

 * Run tabletop table detection:
 ```